ZerothAngel/zPermissions/README.md

 *   `/permissions list <what>` &mdash; `what` should be "groups" or "players".
 Lists groups or players in the system.
 Note that only players with permissions set will be shown.
 (Players who are only members will not.)
 *   `/permissions check <permission> [player]` &mdash; Checks if yourself or another player has the given permission. `permission` must be an unqualified permission node &mdash; no world or region qualifiers.
 *   `/permissions reload` &mdash; Re-reads config.yml.
+*   `/permissions refresh` &mdash; Re-read permissions from storage and update all online players.
+Needed to recognize any outside changes to the zPermissions database tables.
 *   `/permissions export <filename>` &mdash; Creates a file containing all the zPermissions commands necessary to re-create your database.
 See config.yml for the output directory.
 *   `/permissions import <filename>` &mdash; Executes a file containing zPermissions commands.
 Only works on an empty database!